Sharon is a human resources manager with a passion for reading, research, hanging out in her own backyard.

 The Unstoppable Petunia

 The petunia is the ultimate survivor.
 Blooming through a crack in the cement is the ultimate test of hardiness.
 This flower is originally from warm and sunny Argentina but it has made its way into colder climates.

 The petunia soon became a favorite summertime annual because the blossoms come in a wide range of colors such as white, purple, and pink.
 There are also varieties that are variegated or striped in color.
 The bloom sizes range from quite large to somewhat small.

 The petunias we know today are hybrids that are mixtures between petunias and other flowering plants.
-These hybrids have been cultivated to provide certain desirable characteristics such as a low growing, mounding or heat tolerant.
+These hybrids have been cultivated to provide certain desirable characteristics such as low growing, mounding, or heat tolerance.